Skip to main content

 • Ensure there is a low stream available (1MP or lower) to record continuously as backup.
 This can also be used for analyzing video.

-• If experiencing missed events from people or vehicles of interest, lower the confidence level by 10 points at a time until you find the ideal setting.
-Avoid setting the confidence level too low as this can cause false positives.
+• If experiencing missed events from people or vehicles of interest, lower the relevance level by 10 points at a time until you find the ideal setting.
+Avoid setting the relevance level too low as this can cause false positives.

 • Use the red outline in the Motion Region pane in camera setup to verify Smart Motion detection.